Program TypeProject Assistance

 - Not currently receive Operating Assistance from the BC Arts Council.

-- Each member of a collective must have a minimum of two years of professional practice in their field, following basic training.
+- have a minimum of two years of professional practice in their field, following basic training.

 How to Apply

 Program guidelines are revised annually.
-Please ensure that you download and review the most recent version posted to the website.
+Please ensure that you download and review the most recent version, which is posted below.